projectcalico/calico/RELEASING.md

 Checkout the branch from which you want to release.
 For a major or minor release, you will need to create a new `release-vX.Y` branch based on the target Calico version.

-Make sure the branch is in a good state, e.g. Update any pins in glide.yaml, create PR, ensure tests pass and merge.
+Make sure the branch is in a good state, e.g. Update any pins in go.mod, create PR, ensure tests pass and merge.

 You should have no local changes and tests should be passing.